Skip to content

 Pool & Pool Shelter Rentals

-• Pool & pool shelter rentals are available during 2024.
+• Pool & pool shelter rentals are available throughout the season.
 If you are interested in renting a pool and/or facility, please contact us at [email protected] for details.

 PLAY UA Financial Assistance Program

-The PLAY UA Financial Assistance Program is designed to support community members who face financial barriers that may prevent them from participating in UA Parks & Recreation programs.
-PLAY UA will provide a 50% reduction for most program and membership fees – including summer and winter camps (with a cap of $400 for summer day camp assistance), Safety Town, and membership passes for pools, tennis and the Senior Center’s Studio 55 – for qualifying residents and those who work in Upper Arlington.
+The PLAY UA Financial Assistance Program is designed to support community members who face financial barriers that may prevent them from participating in Upper Arlington Parks & Recreation programs.
+PLAY UA will provide a 50% reduction for most program and membership fees – including summer and winter camps (with a cap of $400 for summer day camp assistance), Safety Town, and membership passes for the Bob Crane Community Center, pools, and tennis – for qualifying residents and those who work in Upper Arlington.
 The program is not available for daily admission fees or facility rentals.
 Assistance will be awarded as funds are available.

 CITY POOLS